moderndive/moderndive/README.md

 Furthermore

--   It cleans the output format eliminates all information not pertinent for simple analyses
+-   It cleans the output format eliminating all information not pertinent for simple analyses
 -   You can set the output to be `knitr::kable()` suitable for R Markdown output via `print = TRUE`
 -   You can control the pseudoprecision via the `digits` argument